This is the multi-page printable view of this section. Click here to print.

 Watched PRs

-When you choose to Watch an incoming PR, it moves into the Watched PRs list for the repository and in the All Repositories rollup view.
+When you choose to Watch an incoming PR, it moves into the Watched PRs list for the repository and in the All Pull Requests rollup view.
+If you watch an individual pull request without watching the repository, it automatically moves into your Watched PRs list.

 You can stop watching a PR at any time by either: